joostdecock/site/_includes/measurements/naturalwaisttounderbust.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurefigure.html measurement='naturalwaisttounderbust' model="her" %}

 The **natural waist to underbust** is the measurement from your natural waist up towards your underbust link (where your bra band sits).